vxnuaj/NeuroFocus/README.md

 # What you'll learn

 If you don't copy and paste this project, and actually attempt to understand how it works, just like I did, you'll learn:

 1. Basic understanding of Python
-    2. Basic setup and usage of Pandas, Numpy, Matploflib, and BrainFlow's API
+2. Basic setup and usage of Pandas, Numpy, Matplotlib, and BrainFlow's API
 3. Basic setup and usage of EEG Hardware (only if you use real hardware)